danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 -  [ ] Prevent incorrect article paths from displaying an empty page
 -  [ ] Fancy bracket animation on site title.
 [CSS Bracket hover animation](https://codepen.io/adatg/pen/BGLVGL?editors=0100)
 -  [ ] Blur link on mobile after clicking pagination links.
 Tried `event.target.blur()` but this didn't work.
 Other people on stackOverflow mention it also doesn't work for them

-### To-Do List (Completed)

--  [x] Subsequent page URLs
--  [x] Clean up Pagination component
--  [x] Make the site responsive
--  [x] Nest the sass so it's neat
--  [x] Add screenshot to ReadMe
--  [x] Remove more characters from article slugs:
-       `book-review-%7C-clean-code`
--  [x] Fix about page styling
--  [x] Replace the word 'author' with 'writer' everywhere for consistency
--  [x] Make FilterTermPage h1 say: 'Articles by' for writers, and 'Articles tagged:' for tags
--  [x] Rename TagPage FilterTermPage
--  [x] Turn each writer into a page of previews by that writer
--  [x] Handle edge cases for NextPrev articles.
-(Articles now go round in a circle.
-If you view the first article, the 'previous' article is the last article, and vice versa.
-Avoids conditional rendering and a styling issue, plus recommends more content)
--  [x] Enable dynamic pagination on individual articles (NextPrev)
--  [x] Remove spaces from tag slug (book%20review)
--  [x] Style filter term page
--  [x] Pagination on Tags pages
--  [x] Implement dynamic tags section
--  [x] Turn tags into links to Tag page
--  [x] Clicking on site icon or Home takes you to articles page 1
--  [x] Make recent article links work correctly
--  [x] Display recent articles dynamically
--  [x] Auto update footer copyright year with fallback
--  [x] Make markdown links open in a new tab
--  [x] Enable preview page sorted by tags
--  [x] Design a sidebar and dynamically display other relevant blog posts
--  [x] Tidy up Home page function
--  [x] Display the three most recent articles in the sidebar that aren't the current article
--  [x] Check article bodies for errors
--  [x] Enable dynamic pagination
--  [x] Add 'newer posts' link, which will be hidden on page one.
--  [x] Favicon
--  [x] Add line numbers to code blocks
--  [x] Turn preview text into a link
--  [x] Automatically scroll to the top of the page instantly when clicking on an article link
--  [x] Scroll smoothly when clicking on 'top of page' internal link
--  [x] Add styling to the markdown so it's consistent
--  [x] Generate author links
--  [x] Add code syntax highlighting using a library
--  [x] Remove the word 'post' from the codebase - I prefer the term 'article' and it should be consistent for clarity
--  [x] Display article tags on single article page
--  [x] Display article tags on home page
--  [x] Limit article previews to 5 most recent on home page
--  [x] This article: HTML & CSS by Jon Duckett.
-Is it still relevant? isn't displaying in full for some reason, possibly because I pasted it from Notion.
-Fix this error.
-Solution: wrote a function to find and replace problem characters a weird apostrophe that isn't an apostrope, and an nbsb that looks like a space.
-Removed question marks from the path
--  [x] Add a `removeProblemCharacters` function to `public/main.js` to prevent problems in `articles.json`
--  [x] Implement dynamic page title (browser tab) changes
--  [x] Buy domain name
--  [x] Add a brief site description to About page
--  [x] Homepage metadata
--  [x] Fix punctuation replacement error.
-Getting `isn"t` instead of `isn't` etc. Fixed!
-Prettify was messing everything up - solution was to wrap punctuation in backticks.
--  [x] Conditional rendering of 'Newer posts' & ''Older posts' nav as when appropriate
--  [x] Dynamic page titles when using pagination nav links
--  [x] Fix sidebar recent article paths
--  [x] Turn each tag into a link to a page of relevant article previews
--  [x] Update site title for tags & authors pages

 ## Useful resources